kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/132.png)

-48. You can save the powerbi desktop into your local machine.for that choose the file location to save.
+48. You can save the powerbi desktop into your local machine.
+For that, choose the file location to save.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/133.png)

-49. After saving the content it will ask for the destination.here the default is workspace and click select.
+49. After saving the content it will ask for the destination.Here, the default is workspace and click select.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/134.png)